What to do if you miss the 26 January Ucas deadline and still want to apply to uni

 Don't worry about the January deadline, you've still got time to apply to start university this year.

 How late is too late?
-If you're applying to university, 6pm on 29 January marks the point after which you are considered late to the party for that particular academic year.
+If you're applying to university, 6pm on 26 January marks the point after which you are considered late to the party in 2022.

-So with that milestone having passed, does that mean you're locked out of starting uni until next year?
+So once that milestone has passed, does that mean you're locked out of starting uni until next year?
 Definitely not!
 You can still apply, and there's just one key difference – your application will no longer be guaranteed equal consideration.

 Making a late uni application